zifeo/Planair/README.md

 # Planair

-This is an augmented reality project part of the [EPFL](http://www.epfl.ch/)'s Visual Computing 2015 course.
+This is an augmented reality project part of the [EPFL](http://www.epfl.ch/)'s *Introduction to Visual Computing* 2015 course.
 Planair is a 3D immersive game coded in Java, using [Processing](https://processing.org/).

 ## How to play?